 How To Propagate Your Gaura Plants

 It is easiest to grow these lovely shrubs and bushes from seed sown directly in the ground.
-You can purchase seed at your local garden center or online.
+You can buy seeds at your local garden center or online.
 Be sure to select a variety that will do well in your area.

-Prepare your planting area by plowing very deeply and removing all weeds, debris, and rocks.
-You can sow your Gaura seed directly into your well-prepared bed when the weather turns warm and all danger of frost has passed.
+Prepare your planting area by removing all weeds, debris, and rocks.
+Plow the area and deep seed the well-prepared bed when the weather turns warm and all danger of frost passes.

-Take care to choose your site well.
+Take care to choose your planting site well.
 Because these plants have deep taproots, they do not like to be moved once established.
-Therefore, propagation by division is a less successful method.
+So, propagation by division is a less successful method.